yjp20/prism/docs/guides/http-client.md

 # Prism Client

-Prism includes a fully-featured HTTP Client that you can use to seamlessly perform requests to both a real server and a mocked document.
+Prism includes a HTTP Client that you can use to request data to both a real server or a mocked document.
 The client is modeled after Axios so it may feel familiar.

-### Create Client from File
+## Create Client from File

 Use the `getHttpOperationsFromSpec` method defined in the `@stoplight/prism-cli` package to create the required operations array from an OpenAPI spec: